 How do bees make a queen?

-The making of a queen is triggered usually by a combination of conditions such as congestion in the hive and lack of egg laying space this culminates in a swarm.
+The development of a new queen is normally triggered by a combination of conditions, such as congestion in the hive and lack of egg-laying space, which culminates in a swarm.

 Why is there only one queen?